 Can OOSH eco tableware be washed and used again?

 Yes, you can use it as many times as you deem fit.
 However, it is not recommended as its prolonged usage may result in the product becoming brittle.

 Is it microwavable?
-If it is, how many minutes can it be?
+If it is, how many minutes can it be for?

-Yes, it is for Generation 1 only.
+Yes, it is.
 Recommended for medium heat setting for not more than 1 minute.